ANNarchy/ANNarchy/docs/manual/StructuralPlasticity.rst

 There are two possibilities to dynamically create or delete synapses:

-* From Python, using methods at the dendrite level.
+* Externally, using methods at the dendrite level from Python.

-* Automatically, by defining conditions for creating/pruning in the synapse type.
+* Internally, by defining conditions for creating/pruning in the synapse description.

 Dendrite level